-By early summer many of our permanent residents are on their second brood, while the summer residents like the Groove-Bill Ani and Western Kingbirds are on their first and usually only brood.
-There is little to no migration in the early summer months (June through July) for the most part, though there are the occasional late migrants trickling through.
+By early summer many of our permanent residents are on their second brood, while the summer residents like the Groove-billed Ani, Yellow-billed Cuckoo, and Brown-crested Flycatcher are on their first and usually only brood.
+There is little to no migration in the early summer months (June through July), though there are the occasional late migrants trickling through.
 Some molting can begin, but many birds delay to try and squeeze in one more brood.

-In late summer (August through September) fall migration begins for many species, such as the Orchard Oriole and various Empidonax species, but it’s very subtle because of the very dense foliage, which makes it difficult to see the birds passing through.
+In late summer (August through September) fall migration begins for many species, such as the Orchard Oriole and various Empidonax species, but it’s very subtle because of the very dense foliage that makes it difficult to see the birds passing through.

-This time of year is the permanent resident’s main molting period after breeding and they grow very inconspicuously.
-A few species continue breeding, such as the Mourning Dove and Northern Beardless Tyrannulet.
+This time of year is the permanent resident’s main molting period after breeding, and they grow their new feathers very inconspicuously.
+A few species continue breeding, such as the Mourning Dove, Olive Sparrow, and Northern Beardless-Tyrannulet.

 Fall: October - November

 The Rio Grande Valley’s “true” fall is very short, and unlike many of the northern areas, the leaves on the trees don’t produce the spectacular autumn colors.
 The weather is highly variable with a few cool fronts periodically passing through the area.